Seo Kyoung-Duk

 Seo Kyoung-Duk (Hanja:徐坰德, born 25 May 1974) is a South Korean social activist.
-Seo is a counselor at the Presidential Council on Nation Branding.
-Seo is a professor in Sungshin University and the creator of ‘Dokdo School’, an educational institution with a strong patriotic orientation.
+He is a counselor at the Presidential Council on Nation Branding, a professor in Sungshin University, and the creator of ‘Dokdo School’, an educational institution with a strong patriotic orientation.
 Professor Seo criticizes Japan on comfort women and Liancourt Rocks disputes and actively involves in Sino-Korean cultural disputes.

 In 2021, he placed an ad in The New York Times, saying that "Korea's Kimchi, It's for Everyone.".

 In 2025, called for a strong sentence against streamer Johnny Somali, who was on trial in South Korea to discourage others from engaging in similar behavior.